“Some men are coming to kill us. We’re going to kill them first.”

 “Not like this.
 Not like him.”

 In terms of Bond girls, Brit actress Naomie Harris (Miami Vice, Street Kings) and French newcomer Berenice Marlohe make up the numbers – the former playing a considerably more competent equivalent to The Man with the Golden Gun’s Agent Goodnight (the character in the original Fleming novels was written to be more like this; a field-trained agent who offered decent backup for Bond), whilst the latter takes on a more classic Bond femme fatale role.
 Whilst I didn’t always buy Harris’s chemistry with Craig, the final twist for her character – which was rumoured long ago – works well with this depiction of their relationship.
-Marlohe’s Severine is much more classically elegant but not given anywhere near the room required to breathe complete life into the role, as her predecessors the stunning Eva Green (Casino Royale) and the gorgeous Olga Kurylenko (Quantum of Solace) had previously.
+Marlohe’s Severine is much more classically elegant but not given anywhere near the room required to breathe complete life into the role, as her predecessors Eva Green (Casino Royale) and Olga Kurylenko (Quantum of Solace) had previously.

 As it is, this is fairly forgivable because the story requires considerably more focus to be placed upon Judi Dench’s M, who gets her biggest, meatiest work she’s ever had in her 17-year tenure in the role (which puts her in equal-running with the original M, Bernard Lee, even though Lee featured in several more movies).
 It’s one of the film’s strongest points: giving us much-needed insight into the relationship between Bond and M and finally showing us the flaws beneath her cold veneer.

-Ian Fleming experts have often commented on how the characterisation of M in his novels was reflective of the relationship between the author and his own mother, who he also called ‘M’.
-Regarding her as a stern, omnipotent figure who made unexplained demands of him and had a remorseless insistence on success, it is easy to see how the novel’s character came into being.
+Ian Fleming experts have often commented on how the characterisation of M in his novels was reflective of the relationship between him and his own mother, who he also called ‘M’.
+Regarding her as a stern, omnipotent figure who made unexplained demands of him and had a remorseless insistence on success, it is easy to see how the character came into being.
 Thus casting a woman in the role previously portrayed only by men was a stroke of genius, and, here, we finally get to see more of those motherly bonds coming to the fore.
 Here, Dench is perfect in the role – something which I don’t think could always be said of her, particularly in her early characterisations, where they were still playing with the character.

 Whilst this chapter – with its focus on M’s fall from grace and Bond’s resurrection – requires, by implication, more time to be spent exploring the characters and the way they think, that certainly does not mean that we lose out on the action front.